Championing civil and substantive

-The Munk Debates are organized by Rudyard Griffiths, the President of the Peter and Melanie Munk Charitable Foundation.
+The Munk Debates are the living legacy of Peter Munk (1927–2018).

 As an industrialist, serial entrepreneur, and stalwart champion of free speech, Peter Munk made an indelible impression on Canada.